-The tools we had mainly used since I joined Le Monde were: a XEROX and then a KONICA high-resolution printer, which enabled us to make scans and colour copies of the drawings in 400 dpi.
+The tools we had mainly used since I joined Le Monde in 2009, were: a XEROX and then a KONICA high-resolution printer, which enabled us to make scans and colour copies of the drawings in 400 dpi.
 All image processing (cropping, cleaning, file naming) was done on Photoshop, on MAC OS X and the data recording in the Excel database was done on a PC, Windows 7 Pro.

 The other archives

 Plantu’s archives also included his entire bibliography (more than 65 published personal collections of press cartoons), also listed in digital form, and the interviews.
 The paper versions were in the press-books, but the filmed videos and recorded broadcasts were saved on hard disk.
 There was also a paper and digital archive of all his exhibitions, some volume works and sculptures, stored in a special room in Le Monde and after the newspaper’s relocation in 2020, on another location, along with administrative files and letters from readers.

 Plantu’s work is extremely rich, as he is a very prolific cartoonist, and we felt it was essential to complete this archiving work.
 This has enabled us to quantify, identify and find all of his publications, more than 90% of which are now in the archives.